Written by Ben Goodey | 15th August 2025

 Head to your keyword research tool of choice and enter your brand name.

-In Ahrefs and Semrush, you can filter on “Questions” to pull a full list of the questions people are asking about your brand.
+In Semrush’s Keyword Magic Tool, you can filter on “Questions” to pull a full list of the questions people are asking about your brand.

 For example, these are a few I’d select for the Airtable before their pivot.
 Each question factors into the purchase decision.